robli314/migo/README.md

-# migo RestFull API using Spring Boot and MongoDB.
+# migo restFULL API using Spring Boot and MongoDB.